 Scale length

 The measured distance between the nut and the saddle of the vibrating string.
 The SG’s 24-3/4″ scale length is shorter than the Fender Stratocaster (and Telecaster25-1/2″) scale length, derived from the conventional scale length for steel-string acoustic guitars.
 The SG’s (and Les Paul’s) lower scale length produces less tension, making it easier to play.
-As a consequence, shorter Scale lengths are generally easier to play than Long scale length guitars because the shorter scale length has less String tension.
+Consequently, shorter Scale lengths are generally easier to play than Long scale length guitars because the shorter scale length has less String tension.
 Also, short-scale length has the benefit of playing string bends easier.

 Seth Lover